MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-enter-new-zealand-business-numbers.md

 ms.date: 11/13/2023
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.reviewer: bholtorf
 ---
-# <a name="enter-new-zealand-inland-revenue-department-numbers"></a>Enter New Zealand Inland revenue department numbers
+# Enter New Zealand Inland revenue department numbers

 You can enter a New Zealand Inland Revenue Department Number (IRD) in the following pages: